What’s it like taking a girl to an island in the middle of Lake of the Woods in March?!

 Flags were flying, walleyes and crappies were being caught all day, and we were going through minnows like crazy.
 But the bite slowed around dusk (4:30 – 5:00 pm) due to water clarity the sunlight penetration faded and it was harder to see our baits.
 We packed up for the evening and arrived back at our fully powered, toasty warm cabin to the delicious smells of our steak dinner with hand-cut fries.
 After eating we visited for a bit and then off to bed we went, with dreams of more slab crappies swimming in our heads.

-Day 2: We landed back in our spot on the morning of day 2, re-drilled necessary holes and were right back pulling slabs through the ice.
+Day 2: We landed back in our spot on the morning of day 2, re-drilled necessary holes, and were right back pulling crappies through the ice.
 The old saying “never leave fish to find fish” applied here!
-We knew the crappies were using the mud flats and were hitting our baits, so why move?
+We knew the crappies were using the mudflats and were hitting our baits, so why move?

 We were marking fish as soon as our electronics were on, and after playing the fish up and down for about a minute I felt a sharp tug and a lot of drag pulling from my reel.
 If this was a crappie it was a true slab!

-Our final day was beautiful and we continued to catch slabs, eater walleyes and cisco the entire trip.
-It was truly unforgettable and may even be considered a fish tale, except it was all caught on camera and will be airing January 9th, 2021 on Fox Sports.
+Our final day was beautiful and we continued to catch crappies, eater walleyes, and cisco the entire trip.
+It was truly unforgettable and may even be considered a fish tale, except it, was all caught on camera and will be airing on January 9th, 2021 on Fox Sports.